offsky-studio/KurrentDB-Swift/README.md

 [![Swift-build-testing](https://github.com/gradyzhuo/EventStoreDB-Swift/actions/workflows/swift-build-testing.yml/badge.svg)](https://github.com/gradyzhuo/EventStoreDB-Swift/actions/workflows/swift-build-testing.yml)

 # KurrentDB
 This is unofficial [Kurrent](https://www.kurrent.io/) (formerly: EventStore) Database [gRPC](https://github.com/grpc/grpc-swift.git) Client SDK, developing in [Swift language](https://www.swift.org/)

-Kurrent is the first and only event-native data platform.
-It is built to store and stream data as events for use in downstream use cases such as advanced analytics, microservices and AI/ML initiatives.

-Swift is a general-purpose programming language that’s approachable for newcomers and powerful for experts.
-It is fast, modern, safe, and a joy to write.

 ## Getting the library